Final Scope

 Information to be gathered includes (but is not limited to):

-• Type of rural planning organizations state DOTs cooperate with in transportation planning and project development and delivery;
+· Type of rural planning organizations (structures, handling agencies, etc.) state DOTs cooperate with in transportation planning and project development and delivery;

-• Degree of technical assistance offered by state DOTs to RPEs (e.g., hours, staffing, and funding);
+· Degree of technical assistance offered by state DOTs or other state agencies (community development agencies) to RTPOs or RPEs (e.g., hours, staffing, capacity building, funding, and funding sources);

 Information will be gathered through a literature review, a survey of state DOTs, and follow-up interviews with selected DOTs for the development of case examples.
 Information gaps and suggestions for research to address those gaps will be identified.